-Lists all the user's pseudonyms, showing also the strings for which they stand.
+Lists all the user's pseudonyms, showing also the strings

 SET MODES FOR FILE

 NAME: > file name >

 is the command whereby a file can be assigned to a read-in or special group.
 Its type and public, private or group accessibility can also be defined.
 Any of five subcommands can be typed: